BotYue/ELE-292-Lab-SU/Lab 8 Filter Design/Lab 8 Main Task 1.md

 Provide the screenshot of your Scope.
 Include time and device Serial Number.

 ---
-### ✅ Proceed to Task 2.
-No Check Point in this part.
+### ✅ Keep running and unchanged.
+Proceed to Task 2.
+No Check Point here.